Editor's note: Part 1 of this article appeared in the May 1, 2013 issue.

 Becoming a concussion expert does not require getting your bell rung.
 It's about understanding that concussions are happening to your patients more than they recognize.
 The expert will check every potential incident with greater awareness and understanding of concussion signs and symptoms.
 They will be able to monitor concussion progress with objective testing and comprehensive documentation.

-Dr. Todd Turnbull, a 1991 graduate of Life University and board-certified chiropractic sports physician, maintains a private practice in Portland, Ore.
-He is a postgraduate faculty member of the University of Bridgeport College of Chiropractic and Texas Chiropractic College, and can be contacted with questions or comments via his Web site: www.drtoddturnbull.com.
+Dr. Todd Turnbull, has authored online courses and articles about concussions, sports performance, soft-tissue diagnosis, rehabilitation and disc herniations.
+He is a 1991 graduate of Life University, a board-certified chiropractic sports physician, and maintains a private practice in Portland, Ore.
+He can be contacted with questions or comments via his Web site: www.drtoddturnbull.com/DCJournal.